dmandelin/world/notes.md

   services for.
 First is direct family consumption.
 Next is reputation.
 There can also be barter, sale, donation, and so on.
+  - For this to work, we need to model agents that have different kinds of interests and demands.
+  - Agents can probably be corporate, representing groups of people.
+  - We'll need to list out the kinds of agents and the actions they can take (producing for "markets" and otherwise) at the start of the simulation and as things accumulate.
-- People with the right kinds of influence can install new "memes" -- components of ideology.
+- People with the right kinds of influence can install new components of ideology.
 This can be used to concentrate power, or disperse it.
 - Events and choices may be key to political and ideological change.
 For example, refugees arriving create a choice for how to incorporate them, which could lead to increased openness, or exploitation and a new stratification.
-- Settlement structure should match archaological findings, and have the right implications for level of political and other integration.
+- Settlement structure should match archaeological findings, and have the right implications for level of political and other integration.